 GIFs can be a great addition to your marketing efforts.
-They’re cheap, they’re funny, they’re engaging.
+They’re funny and engaging.
 The problem is that most people are too lazy to create their own.
 Maybe they don’t know how, or they’re still living in an age when you had to be a Photoshop whiz to make any visual content.
 Today we’ll dispel this myth by looking at a couple of GIF makers.

 What is a GIF?

-It used to be quite hard to make custom GIFs unless you knew how to use Photoshop.
+It used to be quite hard to make custom GIFs unless you knew how to use Photoshop or a Photoshop alternative.
 Thankfully that’s no longer the case.
-With modern GIF creators you can turn your photos or video files into GIFs.
+With modern GIF creators, you can turn your photos or video files into GIFs.
 There are a couple of free online tools out there for this.
 Article over, right?
 Not quite.

-There’s a bunch of reasons why you might want to invest in a decent GIF maker.
+There’s a bunch of reasons why you might want to invest in a decent GIF maker or cinemagraph creator.
 Especially if you’re serious about using these in your social or content strategy.
 Most times, these will offer higher quality and compatibility with more formats than the free alternatives.

 Many also allow you to create cinemagraphs.
 These are like GIFs, but only some of the frame moves while the rest stay still.
 These can add a serious element of professionalism to your visual content.

-Below is a list of our six favourite premium Gif creators.
+Below is a list of our six favourite premium online GIF creators.
 We’ve added five bonus free Gif creators to the end of the list.
 They don’t have the functionality as the software listed below, but they do the job (and they’re free!).

 |Software||Starting From||Best Thing About It||Biggest Problem|